0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api.md

 Whenever a Swap API client specifies a `takerAddress` in their [`/quote`](../api-references/get-swap-v1-quote.md) request, the API will validate the quote before returning it to the client, avoiding a number of possible causes for transaction reverts.
 (For more details, see "[How does `takerAddress` help with catching issues?](/developer-resources/faqs-and-troubleshooting#-troubleshooting)")

 However, given that a `takerAddress` is required in order to obtain RFQ liquidity, and given that this requirement subverts the optionality of the quote validation feature, the implementation of RFQ introduced a new query parameter to the `/quote` resource: `skipValidation`.
 When this parameter is set to `true`, quote validation will be skipped.
 While validating even RFQ quotes is a best-practice recommended default, skipping validation can be useful in certain circumstances, such as when experimenting with a new maker integration deployment.

+### Note for Smart Contract Integrations

+One particular circumstance in which it may be necessary to skip quote validation is that in which the `takerAddress` refers to a smart contract.
+In this case, the validation of the quote by the 0x API could fail due to a lack of asset balances in the contract's account.
+In order to avoid such a validation failure, simply avoid validation, by specifying `skipValidation=true` in the query string of your `/quote` request.

 ### Excluding Liquidity Sources